 If you need a professional proofreader then you’re in the right place.

-You might be a student, business or publisher – you will find out if we’re a good match by reading my ‘What I do’ page.
+You might be a business, publisher or student – you will find out if we’re a good match by reading my ‘What I do’ page.

 Here’s why I am qualified to check that your writing is error-free: